+Subsequent doses should be administered every other day.
+Dosing: Hepatic Impairment: No dosage adjustment necessary.
 Contra- indications Hypersensitivity to cefdinir, any component of the formulation, or other cephalosporins.
-Adverse Drug Reactions Gastrointestinal: Diarrhea (8% to 15%) Central nervous system: Headache (2%) Dermatologic: Skin rash (≤3%) Genitourinary: Vulvovaginal candidiasis (≤4%) Monitoring Parameters Monitor renal function.
+Adverse Drug Gastrointestinal: Diarrhea (8% to 15%) Reactions Central nervous system: Headache (2%) Dermatologic : Skin rash (≤3%) Genitourinary : Vulvovaginal candidiasis (≤4%) Genitournary.
+Vulvovaginai Candidiasis (54%) Monitoring Parameters Monitor renal function.
 Observe for signs and symptoms of anaphylaxis during first dose.
-Drug Interactions Risk X: Avoid combination BCG (Intravesical), Cholera Vaccine, Risk D: Consider therapy modification Iron Preparations, Multivitamins/Minerals (with ADEK, Folate, Iron), Sodium Picosulfate, Typhoid Vaccine Risk C: Monitor therapy Aminoglycosides, BCG Vaccine (Immunization), Lactobacillus and Estriol, Metformin, Probenecid, Vitamin K Antagonists Pregnancy and Lactation Pregnancy Risk Factor: B Cefdinir was not detectable in breast milk following a single cefdinir 600 mg dose.
+Drug Risk X: Avoid combination Interactions BCG (Intravesical), Cholera Vaccine, Risk D: Consider therapy modification Iron Preparations, Multivitamins/Minerals (with ADEK, Folate, Iron), Sodium Picosulfate, Typhoid Vaccine Risk C: Monitor therapy Aminoglycosides, BCG Vaccine (Immunization), Lactobacillus and Estriol, Metformin, Dreameney and Probenecid, Vitamin K Antagonists Pregnancy and Lactation Pregnancy Risk Factor: B Cefdinir was not detectable in breast milk following a single cefdinir 600 mg dose.
 Administration Administration: Oral May be administered with or without food.
 Administer at least 2 hours before or after antacids or iron supplements.
 Shake suspension well before use.
 Administration: Pediatric Oral: May administer with or without food; administer with food if stomach upset occurs; administer cefdinir at least 2 hours before or after antacids or iron supplements; shake suspension well before use.
 Refer to manufacturer PIL if there are specific considerations.
-Warnings/ Precautions Penicillin allergy: Use with caution in patients with a history of penicillin allergy, especially IgE-mediated reactions (eg, anaphylaxis, angioedema, urticaria).
-Superinfection: Prolonged use may result in fungal or bacterial superinfection, including C. difficile-associated diarrhea (CDAD) and pseudomembranous colitis; CDAD has been observed &gt;2 months postantibiotic treatment.
+Warnings/ Penicillin allergy: Use with caution in patients with a history of penicillin allergy, Precautions especially IgE-mediated reactions (eg, anaphylaxis, angioedema, urticaria).
+Superinfection: Prolonged use may result in fungal or bacterial superinfection, including C. difficile -associated diarrhea (CDAD) and pseudomembranous colitis; CDAD has haan ahsaryad >2 manthe nastantihiatic traatment been observed >2 months postantibiotic treatment.
+Geriatric Considerations Geriatric Considerations Cefdinir has not been studied exclusively in the elderly.
+Patients ≥65 years of age have Geriatric Considerations Cefdinir has not been studied exclusively in the elderly.
+Patients ≥65 years of age have been included in clinical trials.
+No information is available on the elderly's response or Geriatric Considerations Cefdinir has not been studied exclusively in the elderly.
+Patients ≥65 years of age have been included in clinical trials.
+No information is available on the elderly's response or tolerance.
 Geriatric Considerations Cefdinir has not been studied exclusively in the elderly.
 Patients ≥65 years of age have been included in clinical trials.
-No information is available on the elderly's response or tolerance. coadministered Iron-containing products do not affect the pharmacokinetics of cefdinir but may result in the development of red-appearing, nonbloody stools Storage Store at 20°C to 25°C. Store reconstituted suspension at room temperature 20°C to 25°C for 10 days.
-Refer to manufacturer PIL if there are specific considerations.
+No information is available on the elderly's response or Storage Geriatric Considerations Cefdinir has not been studied exclusively in the elderly.
+Patients ≥65 years of age have been included in clinical trials.
+No information is available on the elderly's response or tolerance. • coadministered Iron-containing products do not affect the pharmacokinetics of Storage Geriatric Considerations Cefdinir has not been studied exclusively in the elderly.
+Patients ≥65 years of age have been included in clinical trials.
+No information is available on the elderly's response or tolerance. coadministered Iron-containing products do not affect the pharmacokinetics of cefdinir but may result in the development of red-appearing, nonbloody stools